Daijianghao/Luogu-Practice-Spider/README.en-Hans.md

 + You can also crawl through the practice records of your classmates / teachers to find out what is missing and make progress together.

-+ Examples of comparison can be expanded and viewed in [version 2.0 of PR](https://github.com/Daijianghao/Luogu-Practice-Spider/pull/4/files).
++ Examples of comparison can be expanded and viewed in the [PR of version 2.0](https://github.com/Daijianghao/Luogu-Practice-Spider/pull/4/files).

 [![jIizkj.png](https://s1.ax1x.com/2022/07/17/jIizkj.png)](https://imgtu.com/i/jIizkj)